Thomas Worthington (architect): Legacy

 His sons also trained as architects and worked in the family firm, Thomas Worthington & Sons.
 Hubert, later Sir Hubert Worthington (1886–1963) trained with Sir Edwin Lutyens and was professor of architecture at the Royal College of Art before becoming Slade lecturer in architecture at Oxford University.
 Percy Worthington (1864–1939), also worked for the firm.

-Thomas Worthington lies buried at the churchyard of the Victorian gothic Brookfield Unitarian Church, Gorton, Manchester.
+Worthington is buried at the churchyard of the Victorian Gothic Brookfield Unitarian Church in Gorton, Manchester.